 The winner of the Under-18 category will receive £150 prize money and a box of liberty-themed books.
 They will also have their articles published on the Adam Smith Institute blog.

-The winner of the 18-21 category will receive 2 weeks work experience at the Adam Smith Institute, £150 prize money, a box of liberty-themed books, and have their work published on the ASI blog.
+The winner of the 18-21 category will receive a 2 week work experience placement at the Adam Smith Institute, £150 prize money, a box of liberty-themed books, and have their work published on the ASI blog.

 Runners-up in each category will also receive a box of books, and have an article of their choice featured on the website.